This LA JOLLA estate, perched atop a bluff above Torrey Pines State Reserve, appears to be practically bobbing on the ocean.

 About this house: Natural light streaming through the floor-to-ceiling windows onto the concrete interior casts shadows that shift throughout the day and seasons.
 The light play infuses the house with the nature-is-art sensibility for which Cunningham strove.
 A spacious, covered central courtyard faces the ocean and has radiant heat for year-round entertaining.

 Although the home is configured for two bedrooms (two more are in a detached guesthouse), walls could be added to the open floor plan to create up to seven more.

 A 3,500-square-foot trilevel detached guesthouse appears, depending on the line of view, to be connected to the main house.
 The guesthouse has close access to the pool.

 "From the lower level of the guesthouse, it feels like you can reach out and touch the valley and the sea," Cunningham said.
 "From the top level, you can touch the sky."

-Size: The house has seven bedrooms and six bathrooms in 8,559 square feet.
-The lot is 30,060 square feet.
+Size: The property has four bedrooms and six bathrooms in 11,000 square feet.
+The lot size is about half an acre.

 Features: A series of architectural, poured-in-place courtyard walls took four months each to construct.
 They protect the gathering place from the elements and create a sculpture with curves and shapes that resemble those of marble.
 The house has a living room; a dining room; adjacent chef's and family kitchens; a media room; a 4,000-bottle wine cellar that may be used for storage; a computer room; an indoor gym and spa; an infinity pool; a terrace; radiant heat; and a seven-car garage.
 The property has beach access.